novucs/battleship/README.md

-# Battleship - Computer and Network Systems Assignment 2
+# Battleship - CaNS Assignment 2
 A battleship client.

 ## How To (Compiling binary from source)